aka0909/Swift/README.md

    - **Sprint 4:** Added a simple notes taker feature and attempted to incorporate the Adopt feature.
 Added the health alerts feature into the app, after a talk with my parents and from personal experience on how one loses track of important things while sitting in front of screen for long such as, drinking water or getting up and stretching a bit which are small but very important things for health in the long run.
    - I used to log my work in the sheet below Sprint-wise.
 At the starting of each week we had a group mentor call and one-one sessions as well which served as sprint meets and      I used to incorporate the suggestions of my mentors in my work. https://docs.google.com/spreadsheets/d/1QoKGWlqi-IsqC-wLYgVI5jm2G5WYAGnrwI3aXgPOc1Q/edit?usp=sharing

+## Thought behind the UI
+I wanted the UI to be simple and eye pleasing especially since this was a video calling app which meant the user was going to be spending a lot of time in front of the screen.
+This is why the design has been kept minimalistic throughout and features shades of blue since the colour is very easy on the eyes.
+The colour blue also connects with the waves in the landing page which in a way represents the working of the app.
+Fast and smooth.